christopherobin/mage/lib/commandCenter/Readme.md

 {"jsonrpc": "2.0", "method": "gifting.test", "id": 1, "params": {} }
 ```

+The parameters can be provided as:
+* an object, where the keys match the names of the parameters specified
+in the `params` property of the user module.
+* an array, in the order of the parameters of the user module.

 ## Access from the client

 MAGE automatically add functions to your modules to have an easy access to your user commands.